JiNanPiWang/apple_health_export_gpx_add_heartrate/readme.md

 ## English:
 #### How to use
+1. Export and unzip the Apple Health data, and you will get a folder named Export.
-1. Copy the apple health export in the export folder to root directory
+2. Copy apple_health_export in the export folder to the root directory

 #### cause: